-If you purchased a Priority Mail service, it comes with free insurance directly from USPS, so you're covered 👍 USPS includes $100 of insurance on domestic Priority Mail services, and $200 of insurance on Priority Mail International services.
+If you purchased Priority Mail or Ground Advantage service, it comes with free insurance directly from USPS, so you're covered 👍 USPS includes $100 of insurance on domestic Priority Mail and Ground Advantage services, and $200 of insurance on Priority Mail International services.

 ¿Hablo español?
 USPS also offers this page in Spanish, however, the actual claim forms are not translated: https://es.usps.com/help/claims.htm.